sultonoir/test-fullstack-rimba/readme.md

+# API Documentation

+This document describes the REST API for managing users in the system.
+The API supports CRUD operations (Create, Read, Update, Delete) for user resources.

 # Setup Guide for Docker, Prisma, and Jest Tests

 This guide provides instructions to set up your environment using Docker, Prisma ORM, and running Jest tests for your API.